Why Is My Hair So Oily? | 5 Factors That Make Hair Greasy

 Hair loss

-While oily hair is partially an inherited trait, for the most part, it’s under your control.
-Try a few of these tips to keep oily hair at bay:
+While oily hair is partially an inherited trait, it can be under your control for the most part.
+When it comes to how to fix oily hair, try a few of these tips to keep it at bay:

-• Don’t wash your hair every day, as this can make your scalp go into sebum overproduction mode to compensate.
+- Don’t wash your hair every day – this can make your scalp go into sebum overproduction mode to compensate.

 While it would be great to lead a life in which we get enough sleep, don’t get exposed to pollution, and keep a strict hair care routine, we know that’s not always possible.
-In this case, a nourishing dry shampoo can be a lifesaver and keep your hair looking clean and shiny in-between washes.
+In this case, a nourishing dry shampoo can be a lifesaver.
+Finding the right dry shampoo as well as understanding how to use dry shampoo properly can keep your hair looking clean and shiny in-between washes.

 How should I style oily hair?